MriteshAdak/Unified-Reporting-on-all-File-Types-Salesforce-/README.md

 ### Deploy as Unlocked Package (For Developers)

 1. Clone this repository
-2. Authenticate with your Salesforce org:
+2. Run the following command and authenticate with your Salesforce org:
    ```bash
    sf org login web
    ```